GitGetGotUp/Coding-HSG_Project/README.md

 3,793 | 4,799: Skills: Programming - Introduction Level.

-We took the economics data set from the tidyverse library, global_economy data set from the tsibbledata library and the USREC data set from the FRED St. Louis and tried to forecast personal consumption expenditure of the US-Economy using ML-tools in R.
+We took the economics data set from the tidyverse library, global_economy data set from the tsibbledata library and the USREC data set from the FRED St. Louis, joined them and tried to forecast personal consumption expenditure inflation adjusted and per capita of the US-Economy using ML-tools in R.

 We followed the techniques and principles outlines in:
 Hyndman, R.J., & Athanasopoulos, G. (2021) Forecasting: principles and practice,